 - Rituximab is a monoclonal antibody that targets mature B cells.
 It is recommended in steroid-resistant patients but more evidence is needed before it replaces corticosteroids as a first-line treatment.

 - Surgical decompression is ultimately needed in up to 80% of patients with moderate-to-severe disease.

 - This accounts for around 5% of patients.

 - Urgent orbital decompression surgery and intravenous corticosteroid therapy both appear effective.
-Corticosteroids are associated with more adverse effects, although some studies suggest they are also more likely to be effective.

 The natural history of the disease is variable: symptoms may progress, remain unchanged or improve spontaneously.
 Typically, the disease runs its course over a 12- to 24-month period.